bitwarden/help/_articles/security/stored-data.md

   - /article/what-information-is-encrypted/
 ---

 Bitwarden takes privacy and transparency seriously.
-This article what data is stored by Bitwarden.
+This article describes what data is stored by Bitwarden.

 ## Vault Data